andreus-sebes/showtime-plugin-webmedia/README.markdown

     Just add/change the line: `"xmllocalization1": "xxxxxxxxxxx",`

-### PROBLEM 2

-It takes very time to show the sources.

-If you enable probe timeout, webMedia probes the sources before displaying it, there is a setting for configuring the probe timeout.
-But this is not having any effect.
-This is a Showtime problem.
-There is an issue registed: [Timeout not working](https://www.lonelycoder.com/redmine/issues/778)

-### PROBLEM 3

-I accepted the ToS, but when i restart Showtime it appear again.
+### Terms of service appear everytime i start WEBmedia!

 The problem is that Showtime can't save to disk realtime setting change.
-This is a Showtime problem.
 There is an issue registed: [Save a setting in real time](https://www.lonelycoder.com/redmine/issues/780)

 Workaround: You can force it in the plugin settings.

-### PROBLEM 4

-I want to use an ATOM feed that webMedia does not read.
+### Atom feeds not loading?

-webMedia doesn't read Atom feeds.
+WEBmedia doesn't read Atom feeds, only RSS 2.0 feeds.

-Workaround: Use a website to convert it in real time: [AtomToRSS](http://devtacular.com/utilities/atomtorss/) or [Atom2RSS](http://atom2rss.appspot.com/)
+Workaround: Use a website to convert it in real time to RSS: [AtomToRSS](http://devtacular.com/utilities/atomtorss/) or [Atom2RSS](http://atom2rss.appspot.com/)

-### PROBLEM 5

-I want to open the RSS feed item link in the browser.
+### Can't open RSS item in browser?

 Showtime doesn't support this.

+### Some video format are not loading?

+Showtime only accepts some formats and some live emission protocols.
+When that happens WEBmedia will mark items with an italic and a grey color.
+See [Showtime foruns](https://www.lonelycoder.com/redmine/projects/showtime/boards) for more information

+### I enabled probe timeout and now it takes very time to show the sources!

+If you enable probe timeout, WEBmedia tests the availability of the sources before displaying it.
+Showtime can't process the timeout, so it his having any effect.
+There is an issue registed: [Timeout not working](https://www.lonelycoder.com/redmine/issues/778)